1984 Canadian federal election: Background

 More seriously, there was great disaffection in Quebec with the Liberal government, despite their traditional support for the party.
 Conflict between the provincial and federal parties, a series of scandals, and the 1982 patriation of the Canadian constitution without the approval of the Quebec provincial government had damaged the Liberals' brand in the province.
 Hoping for success in Quebec, leader Joe Clark began actively courting soft nationalist voters in the province.
 This was also a main reason why businessman Brian Mulroney, a fluently bilingual native of Quebec, was chosen as Clark's replacement.

 Although Turner was not required to call an election until 1985, internal data initially showed that the Liberals had regained the lead in opinion polls.
 Turner and his advisers were also mindful of the fact that Trudeau had seemingly missed an opportunity to take advantage of favourable opinion polls in the latter half of the 1970s, when he waited the full five years to call an election only to go down to an (albeit temporary) defeat.
-Another factor was that the majority that the Liberals had won at the previous election had slowly been eroded in the years that followed, as a result of several by-election losses and floor-crossings.
-Turner's minority government left it in serious danger of being toppled by a motion of no confidence.
-With this in mind, the new Prime Minister requested that Queen Elizabeth II delay her tour of Canada, and asked Governor-General Jeanne Sauvé to dissolve Parliament on July 9.
+Additionally, several by-election losses and floor crossings had eroded the large majority that the Liberals had won four years earlier.
+By 1984, the Liberals' position in the house had been whittled down close to being a minority government, leaving Turner in danger of being toppled by a motion of no confidence, in addition to the fact that Turner himself was not actually a member of the House of Commons, something that had not been the case for any Prime Minister since Sir Mackenzie Bowell nearly 90 years earlier.
+With this in mind, the new Prime Minister requested that Queen Elizabeth II delay her tour of Canada, and asked Governor General Jeanne Sauvé to dissolve Parliament on July 9.
 In accordance with Canadian constitutional practice, Sauvé granted the request and set the election for September 4.

+Name changes for electoral districts

+The following ridings had their names changed between the 1980 and 1984 elections: